 In addition, Camp Newman’s extensive and thorough emergency plan is fully adapted to the Cal Maritime campus to insure the full safety and security of our community.
 This includes a thorough plan in case of natural weather-related emergencies and collaboration with not just Cal Maritime’s police but the Vallejo Police Department and fire brigade, just as we have always had at our Santa Rosa home.

 Is Camp Newman the only group at Cal Maritime during the summer?

 Yes!
 Camp Newman is the only group using Cal Maritime’s facilities all summer long.
 Their student population is away during the summer.

 Tell me about the Infirmary.

 Our 24/7 infirmary, or mirpa’ah, is housed in one of our residence halls with an additional pill call and nursing station just outside our Dining Hall.
 Our medical team includes warm and caring licensed medical professionals, the majority of whom have served as medical faculty at Camp Newman for many years.
 We hold regular pill calls after meals as well as specified times for ill campers to see a doctor or nurse.
 Our infirmary is staffed 24 hours a day, 7 days a week, and runs in accordance with the standards set forth by the American Camping Association (ACA).

 For our Medical F.A.Q., scroll to the bottom of the page.

 Can I visit Cal Maritime before the summer?

 Yes!
 We’re excited to welcome you to campus for our Open House (click here for info) so you can see all of the wonderful facilities available to us.
-We’ll offer fun activities for the whole family as well as a chance to see our summer 2019 home in person.
+We’ll offer fun activities for the whole family as well as a chance to see our Cal Maritime summer home in person.